Did you know that Sled Island is a registered charity? This means that we can issue tax receipts in exchange for donations of $10 and more.

 But Sled Island is about more than just five days in June.
 It’s a year-round catalyst for music, arts and community and a beloved connector of partners, volunteers, artists and audience members.
 The festival is a leader in fostering all-ages, green, safer spaces, inclusion and accessibility initiatives.
 It’s also an important economic driver.
 A 2015 economic impact study produced by the Canadian Sport Tourism Alliance showed that Sled Island generated $3.4 million in economic activity for Alberta that year.

 With accessibility as a core value, the festival is committed to keeping pass and ticket prices affordable as well as continuing to offer high-quality free programming.
 As a result, box office revenues cover only 35% of our annual expenses.

-Sled Island has weathered a flood, an economic downturn and decreasing sponsorship dollars across the Canadian arts sector.
+Sled Island has weathered a flood, an economic downturn, a cancellation amidst a global pandemic, and decreasing sponsorship dollars across the Canadian arts sector.
 Despite our tenacity through hard times, the changing economic realities facing organizations like ours mean we must find new paths for ensuring our sustainability.

 We’re now looking to our community for monthly or one-time donations that are an investment not only in the festival we all look forward to each year, but in our year-round support of Calgary’s music and arts scene.